ensisoft/detonator/README.md

 * Game content packaging for native and HTML5/WASM (with Emscripten)
 * Resource archives, export and import between projects (in zip)
 * Tilemap importer, several handy dialogs for materials, fonts, colors etc.
-* Several tools for texture packing, font map packing, etc.
+* Several other tools such as:
+  * Image packer (for packing textures manually when needed)
+  * Bitmap font mapper (map glyps to characters and vice versa)
+  * SVG viewer and PNG exporter
+  * VCS (Git) integration for syncing project changes to Git

 Currently, not yet 100% complete major features:
 * Continued work on tilemaps